 From the report:

 As California's efforts to improve energy efficiency have show, even in a state that has taken a relatively aggressive approach to capturing energy efficiency, the issues surrounding attribution can be complex.
 Detailed EM&V programs that cause a slowdown in the pursuit of energy efficiency are unlikely to merit their expense.
 Fore example, in some California programs, discussions of attribution sought to resolve differences of $70 million in incentives, of a total program spend of $2.1 billion - with benefits that exceed $4 billion.
 A detailed EM&V program that risks disruption the pursuit of energy efficiency is unlikely to deliver savings equal to the opportunity cost.
-For example, slowing the capture of the $4 billion in benefits by four months decreases their present value by $70 million.
+For example, slowing the capture of the $4 billion in benefits by four months decreases their present value by $70 million.--

 The International Performance Measurement and Verification Protocol (IPMVP) provides a basis for analyzing project-level savings from energy efficiency measures.
 Though the IPMVP primarily address project savings in commercial and industrial sectors, it could provide the basis for broader measurement of energy efficiency programs.
 Development of this protocol has been supported by the Department of Energy and provides the basis for measurement in federal Energy Services Performance Contracts.
 A shared foundation for EM&V of this sort might provide the consistent methodology upon which energy efficiency programs managers can build.